anthonysetiadi/oop-game-v2/README.md

 Unit 4 Project

 This game is also hosted on [GitHub Pages](https://docs.github.com/en/pages) and can be played here https://anthonysetiadi.github.io/oop-game-v2/.
+Note.
+The site is not optimised for mobile devices.

 ## Objectives
 The main objective of this game is to guess the hidden phrase.